The guide for doctors skeptical of low carb

 Misconception 10: Clinicians are required to follow guidelines that prescribe low-fat, low-calorie diets

 The guidelines are changing.
-Low-carb diets are now recognized as a treatment option by the American Diabetes Association (ADA) and The European Association for the Study of Diabetes (EASD).33 That makes low-carb diets an approved therapy.
+Low-carb diets are now recognized as a treatment option by the American Diabetes Association (ADA) and The European Association for the Study of Diabetes (EASD).

-Further, Virta Health has published their results using ketogenic diets to treat type 2 diabetes and sometimes induce remission.35 In contrast, there are no published studies using the standard ADA diet to put diabetes into remission as there are for low-carb diets.
+Further, Virta Health has published their results using ketogenic diets to treat type 2 diabetes and sometimes induce remission.

 Low-carb nutrition has clearly been shown to benefit people with diabetes and is recognized by the ADA as a viable option.
 Based on all available data, we believe that low-carb diets should also be considered for pre-diabetes, insulin resistance, and metabolic syndrome.